 Our Analysis and Test Results

-POC has been making quality eyewear for a number of years and has been steadily growing their product offerings and market share.
+POC has been making quality eyewear for several years and has been steadily growing its product offerings and market share.
 The POC Do Half Blade is one such model which, according to POC, is designed specifically for road cycling.

 The polycarbonate lens is impact resistant and protects from 100% of harmful UV rays.
 We found the optical clarity of the POC's lens quite good, but testers felt it was outperformed by the lenses of the Smith Attack Max and the Oakley Flight Jacket.

 Both the Smith and the Oakley lenses do a better job of enhancing contrast thanks to their Prizm and Chromapop technologies.
-Testers felt the Do Half Blade's lens was of similar quality to the 100% Speedcraft and better than that of the Julbo Aero.
+Testers felt the Do Half Blade's lens was of similar quality to its POC counterpart, the Aspire, as well as the 100% Speedcraft and better than that of the Julbo Aero.

 This wrap-around style and the large coverage of the lens does provide excellent protection from the wind, which enhances the wearer's comfort while moving at high speeds.
-Overall, testers found them to offer a similar level of comfort to that of the Oakley Flight Jacket, though they couldn't quite match the Smith Attack Max or the Julbo Aero, which have more refined fits and higher comfort levels.
+Overall, testers found them to offer a similar level of comfort to that of the Oakley Flight Jacket, though they couldn't quite match the Smith Wildcat or the Julbo Aero, which have more refined fits.

 When compared to other glasses in this review, the Do Half Blade is about middle of the pack in terms of coverage and eye protection.
-They are just a hair smaller than the Oakley Flight Jacket or the Smith Attack Max with roughly the same wrap around curvature.
-The massive lens of the 100% Speedcraft dwarfs them all, with the most coverage in the entire fleet.
-In contrast, the Julbo Aero has the least coverage and a lens design that promotes airflow and provides the least protection from the wind.
+They are just a hair smaller than the Oakley Flight Jacket or the Smith Attack Max with roughly the same wrap-around curvature.
+The massive lens of the 100% Glendale dwarfs them all, with the most coverage in the entire fleet.
+In contrast, the Julbo Aero has the least coverage and lens design that promotes airflow and provides the least protection from the wind.